Rutland Avenue Shared Path

 How is the project being funded?

-The Rutland Avenue Shared Path project is 100% funded by the WA State Government.
+The Rutland Avenue Shared Path project is funded up to $2.2 million by the WA State Government.
+Since this funding was granted, cost estimates have increased due to market pressures.

 Further resources